Logesh-pr/react-movie-db/README.md

 # Movie Database App

-This is a movie database app built with React, Tailwind CSS, Redux, the TMDb movie API, Firebase.
+This is a movie database app built with React, Tailwind CSS, Redux, TMDb movie API and Firebase.

 ## Features